 Pursuant to Tennessee Board of Regents policy number 5:02:02:00, I am applying for promotion in rank to Associate Professor.
-I have been employed as a full-time faculty member by Southwest Tennessee Community College and the former State Technical promotion.
+I have been employed as a full-time faculty member by Southwest Tennessee Community College and the former State Technical Institute at Memphis since June 1997.
+Additionally, I have held the rank of Assistant Professor for five full years.
+I believe that I have met all of the requirements for promotion.
 Please consider me for this promotion in rank.